Whether you're Catholic, christian or spiritual, you might

 completion.
 In Italy he is known as "Il Papa Buono" ("The Good

-out of curiosity or true devotion, there always seems to be
+out of curiosity or true devotion, there are always

 people before the body of John XXIII.
-Kneeling in the pews and
+While kneeling in the pews and

 viewing the body of this pope, prayer

-Get to St Peter's early in the morning (7-8am) for mass
+Get to St Peter's early in the morning (7-8am) and you might

 Tomb of John Paul II